lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

     serializer_class = AlbumSerializer
 ```

-1. Here we create a class `AlbumViewSet` inheriting from `views.ViewSet`, pay attention, this is nos a model view set.
+1. Here we create a class `AlbumViewSet` inheriting from `views.ViewSet`, pay attention, this is not a model view set.
 2. Set the `queryset`
 3. Set `serializer_class`, we are going to talk about this `AlbumSerializer` later